WICG/explicit-javascript-compile-hints-file-based/README.md

 ## Risks and mitigations

-- Web developers might overuse compile hints, making their web page slower.
-Browsers can try to mitigate that, e.g., by only increasing resource use (CPU for compiling the functions, memory for storing the compilation results) up to a quota.
+- Web developers might overuse compile hints, potentially slowing down their web pages.
+Browsers can mitigate this risk by limiting resource usage, such as CPU and memory, up to a certain quota.
 This risk also exists with using the PIFE heuristic for triggering eager compilation, and browsers following the PIFE heuristic don't try to mitigate it.

 - Compile hints might get stale, if the web site is refactored.
 Likewise, this risk also exists with using the PIFE heuristic for triggering eager compilation.